 In this post, Julia Himmrich discusses the future of the EU’s role in multilateral institutions.
 She argues that future UK-EU trade talks and climate change negotiations will pose a challenge to multilateralism, but that lessons can be learned from previous negotiations on migration.

 2020 will be a critical year for the European Union’s role in multilateral negotiations.
 The EU is deeply committed to advancing multilateralism and global governance in its foreign policy.
-It seeks to represent its members in international organisations and has made significant progress in the last ten years to gain member states’ mandate to do so.
-But as we have discussed at the Dahrendorf Forum, the EU is also facing global and domestic obstacles to reconcile the EU’s vision for Global Governance with political realities.
+It seeks to represent its members in international organisations and, over the last ten years, has made significant progress in advancing member states’ mandate to do so.
+But, as we have discussed at the Dahrendorf Forum, the EU is also facing global and domestic obstacles to reconcile the EU’s vision for Global Governance with political realities.

-This year, there will be key negotiations for the future of Europe and the role of the EU.
-Brexit will happen at the end of January, after which the European Union will struggle to maintain the unity of its member states in the during trade negotiations.
+This year there will be key negotiations for the future of Europe and the role of the EU.
+Brexit will happen at the end of January, after which the European Union will struggle to maintain the unity of its member states during the ensuing trade negotiations.
 By the end of the year, the United Nations hopes that its 26th climate change conference, or COP26, will prove decisive in the fight against global emissions.
-From my research for a recent Dahrendorf Forum Working Paper, on the opposition to multilateralism of the European Radical Right, I set out some predictions on the kind of opposition to the EU may face this year.
+From my research for a recent Dahrendorf Forum Working Paper on the opposition to multilateralism of the European Radical Right, I set out some predictions on the kind of opposition to the EU may face this year.

 Learning lessons from the GCM negotiations